 - i.
 Library fines have been removed from practice for students and employees. - ii.
 Students have access to various technology and school supplies for check-out, such as: - 01.
 Laptops h.
 Military-Affiliated Support i.
-Military-Affiliated students have access to a number of resources, including a dedicated financial aid counselor as well as an established Veteran's Lounge within the Learning Resource Center on campus.
+Office of Student Accommodations

 - 02. Mobile Wi-Fi hotspots

 - 03. Graphing Calculators

 - 04. Free multimedia databases